 Aspiring UW electrical engineers begin with a pre-engineering curriculum and are enrolled in the College of Engineering with a pre-engineering major for the first year or two of college.

 Potential transfer students may complete a pre-engineering curriculum at a community college or another four-year university.
-Transfer students must successfully complete all prerequisite courses for entry into UW EE’s undergraduate program, and may take courses to satisfy UW general education requirements.
+Transfer students must successfully complete all prerequisite courses for entry into UW ECE’s undergraduate program, and may take courses to satisfy UW general education requirements.

-Once admitted to UW EE, students spend about six quarters completing the requirements for the Bachelor of Science in Electrical Engineering (BSEE) degree.
+Once admitted to UW ECE, students spend about six quarters completing the requirements for the Bachelor of Science in Electrical Engineering (BSEE) degree.
 Students are expected to engage in full-time study (12 credits per quarter) and meet standards of academic performance.

 - Integrated systems: Design circuits to process continuous signals in devices such as stereo amplifiers and radio receivers.

 - Digital Signal & Image Processing: Improve digital signals, from speech recognition for voice-activated devices to compressing video for teleconferencing.